kailash-manasarovar/statement/docs/timeline/2023/september.md

 - The leaks stops and/or is intermittent.
 - The following June my garage in North London fix a broken motor in the window washer function of my car and tell me there's no leak at all.
 - I believe Pedro may be involved in adding narcotics to my car in some way, perhaps through the air vents, or maybe on the door handles.
+- I believe any of the caretakers at Carrer Furs 15 will be able to tell the police how criminals have been poisoning the water of my apartment.
 - I told Pedro that I had been filmed sexually and I would pay 500 euros for any recordings.
 - He was fired soon after.